1956: Elvis Presley recorded “Love Me Tender” and “We’re Gonna’ Move” at 20th Century Fox Studios in Hollywood, California.

 1993: The 30th Anniversary Concert Celebration, a live double-album released in recognition of Bob Dylan’s thirty years as recording artist, was released by Columbia Records.
 The album captures most of the concert held at New York City’s Madison Square Garden in October 1992.
 Artists at the event included John Mellencamp, Neil Young, Kris Kristofferson, Stevie Wonder, Eric Clapton, Lou Reed, Johnny Cash, Willie Nelson, Johnny Winter, Richie Havens, Chrissie Hynde, The Band, George Harrison, Tom Petty & the Heartbreakers, Roger McGuinn, and Tracy Chapman along with a backing band made up of the surviving members of Booker T. and the MG’s.

-1996: Everything But the Girls’ first US top 40 single, “Missing,” scored a record fifty-five weeks on the Billboard Hot 100, a record that has since been broken several times over.
+1996: Everything But the Girls’ only US top 40 single, a dance version of “Missing” remixed by Todd Terry, scored a record 55 weeks on the Billboard Hot 100, a record that has since been broken at least ten times over.
 It was also the first single to spend an uninterrupted year on the chart.

 2004: Donovan released Beat Cafe, his twenty-third studio album and first collection of newly written songs since 1996.